-When clicking on an eye icon at the left side of any of the entries, you can review the full exchange, i.e. see all the properties of the request and response:
+When clicking on an eye icon on the left side of an entry, you can review the full exchange, i.e. see all the properties of the request and response:

 Note that the log entry URL is semi-permanent.
 It will live for about 24 hours and can be forwarded to someone for a quick look.

 Enabling/Disabling Execution Log